budopod1/Epsilon/README.md

 # Running Code

-*Compilation of Epsilon code to machine code is not yet implemented.*
 The file extention of an Epsilon file should be .ep, .eps, .epsilon, or .ε.
 To compile an Epsilon file, run the command:

     mono Epsilon.exe compile <input file path> <output file path>